 What is endocarditis?
 How is it treated?

-Endocarditis is a severe form of infection of the heart lining, and is commonly caused by bacteria.
-Effective treatment of endocarditis requires injection of intravenous antibiotics on a long-term basis.
+Endocarditis is a severe form of infection of the heart lining and is commonly caused by bacteria.
+Effective treatment of endocarditis requires the injection of intravenous antibiotics on a long-term basis.

 If there is any damage to the heart caused by endocarditis, surgical repair will be required.
 You will be referred to a cardiothoracic surgeon for these procedures.